-- 1) The failure to present assignments without justified and properly accredited cause entails that "0" points will be given for that criterion. - 2) Terms of eligibility for recovery: The recovery process is only available for students who having participated in at least 50% of the continuous assessment activities and have obtained suspense in the evaluation during the term.
+1) The failure to present assignments or take the quizzes without justified and properly accredited cause entails that "0" points will be given for that criterion.

+2) Terms of eligibility for recovery: The recovery process is only available for students who having participated in at least 50% of the continuous assessment activities and have obtained suspense in the evaluation during the term.
 Students may only recover that of those activities that have received a rating below 5.